-The way the terminal requests content using the URL is outside the scope of the present document (for an example, see annex J reference [1]).
+The way the terminal requests content using the URL is outside the scope of the present document (for an example, see reference in annex J).

 NOTE: That there is a maximum size for the URL that can be given in argument of this proactive command.